 Have you ever watched a group of people trying to accomplish a goal, and they were just not quite able to get everyone moving in the same direction?
 Chances are that it happened because no one looked at the big picture, identified the skills and abilities of the various team members, and developed a plan to get everyone pulling together in the group's best interest.
 You could see the problems as you watched, and you wanted to step in to help.
 Now you're ready to put your natural tendencies to work by enhancing them with the education that employers seek in supporting and empowering individuals and teams.
-A professional communication degree may be just what you need!

 - Define and recognize the evolving nature of leadership